 For day tours, sidecountry exploration, and dawn patrol laps, the Osprey Soelden 32 is a well-designed pack that quickly and easily transitions between the skin track and the downhill.
 It checks all the right boxes for all-around use, with a durable yet lightweight build, functional organization, and both ski and snowboard carry.
 Lay it on its front to access your gear via the full-zip backpanel, or prop the bag on its base to grab your shovel or probe from the dedicated avy-tool pocket.
 And the true cherry on top is fit: Osprey consistently nails the comfort equation, including light but comfortable EVA foam on the backpanel and straps, plus load lifters to bring the pack closer to your body.
 Finally, unlike most ski packs, the Osprey comes in both men’s (Soelden) and women’s (Sopris) models.

-However, we do have some gripes about the Soelden’s organization.
+However, we do have some gripes about the organization of the Soelden and Sopris.
 Notably, you have to undo the compression straps to access the avy tool compartment.
 It also feels noticeably unstructured compared to more padded designs like the Black Diamond Dawn Patrol above and Osprey's own Kamber below, which makes transitions a little less smooth.
-Most skiers and snowboarders will want to stick with the aforementioned packs for day touring, but those in need of a more fine-tuned fit will appreciate what the Soelden has to offer.
-The Soelden also comes in 22- and 42-liter versions, along with a “Pro” airbag pack ($1,400) that features the modern Alpride E2 airbag system.
+Most skiers and snowboarders will want to stick with the aforementioned packs for day touring, but those in need of a more fine-tuned fit will appreciate what the Soelden and Sopris have to offer.
+The Soelden also comes in 22- and 42-liter versions, along with a 32-liter Pro airbag pack ($1,400) that features the modern Alpride E2 airbag system.
+The women's Sopris comes in 20, 30, and 40-liter versions.

 See the Osprey Soelden 32 See the Women's Osprey Sopris 30